Azure-Samples/azure-search-openai-demo/README.md

 2. When asked if you are sure you want to continue, enter `y`
 3. When asked if you want to permanently delete the resources, enter `y`

-The resource group, and all the resources will be deleted.
+The resource group and all the resources will be deleted.

 ### Note